MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/quickstart.md

 The third-party recoverable login mechanisms each involve prompting the user to log in via an appropriate SDK or third-party API call.
 Linking that account to PlayFab generally follows the same pattern:

 1. First, prompt the user to log into that service (more details in [Login basics and Best Practices](../login/login-basics-best-practices.md)).
-2. Once you have logged in, those services will provide some kind of Token, which can be passed to PlayFab.
+2. Once you have logged in, those services will provide some kind of token, which can be passed to PlayFab.
 3. This allows PlayFab to safely link to that account without being aware of the user's credentials in that service.

 > [!NOTE]